oroinc/documentation/commerce/admin_guide/op_structure/cache.rst

 -  ``oro.cache.abstract`` - this cache should be used for caching data that need to be shared between nodes in a web farm

-The following example shows how this services can be used:
+The following example shows how these services can be used:

 .. code-block:: none